Sherman's Fiscal Failure

 The Sherman Salary Surge: Executive Compensation vs. Standard Inflation

-In a public appeal to voters, First Selectman Don Lowe attempted to frame his role as a personal financial sacrifice, claiming: "Believe me, I can make more money doing many other things than working 60 hours a week on a Sherman First Selectman salary – by the way, among the worst salaries of Town CEO's in the 169 Connecticut towns."
+In a public appeal to voters, First Selectman Don Lowe attempted to frame his role as a financial sacrifice, claiming: "Believe me, I can make more money doing many other things than working 60 hours a week on a Sherman First Selectman salary – by the way, among the worst salaries of Town CEO's in the 169 Connecticut towns."

 • 2015/2016: $49,988